 Waste and Recycling

-Find information about garbage service haulers, the city-provided recycling service, bimonthly recycling and paper shredding events, organics recycling and more.
+Find information about garbage service haulers, the city-provided recycling service, bimonthly recycling and paper shredding events, organics recycling, new resident information, and more below.

 - Acceptable recyclables